mnaye/enron-machine-learning/README.md

 # enron-machine-learning
-As part of Udacity's Data Analyst Nanodegree progrma, this project predicts fraud with machine learning algorithms for Enron's public data set.
+As part of Udacity's Data Analyst Nanodegree program, this project predicts fraud with machine learning algorithms for Enron's public data set.
 Please refer to the accompanying iPython Notebook for a description of results and methodologies used.

 Enron Fraud Prediction Main.ipynb:  iPython Notebook describing the results and methodologies used